maccu71/projects/README.md

 - `cwicz.py` - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.

 **4) Tkinter - examples:**
 - `simple_Tkinter_monitoring.py` - a simple Python app that usues `psutil` module as well as `Tkiter` framework to produce OS stats in real time (every 1 sec but can be adjusted) with a nice GUI.
-You can gather huge amount stats from your stuff. `psutil` doc is available here: https://psutil.readthedocs.io/en/latest/
+  `psutil` module doc is available here: https://psutil.readthedocs.io/en/latest/

 - `1_BMI.py` - a simple app that ususes `Tkinter` framework to calculate your BMI.